In this post

 5. Staten Island Ferry to see the Liberty Statue

 This is a great free attraction tourists rarely know about.
+Free ferry to Staten Island.
 To get to the Staten Island Ferry you have to go to the Whitehall Station and get some beer or snacks for the ride, then board the ferry.
 It is completely free and runs every 30 minutes.
 It takes 50 minutes for a roundtrip and you will be able to take beautiful photos of the Liberty Statue.
 To get back to Manhattan just exit the ferry and board again.
 If you can, go before the sunset as the view of the sun falling and the city lighting up is unforgettable.
 If you are a night owl, no worries, the ferry runs 24/7.

 6. Central Park

 Well, Central Park is as legendary as the Empire State Building and it has to be the symbol of New York.
 If you have only 24 hours in New York City, try to visit Central Park, it is beautiful.
 You have seen it in the movies so many times and now you have the chance to be there yourself and enjoy the beauty of the lush greenery!
 Shoot some beautiful pictures and do not forget to look into a map as it is quite easy to get lost.
-It is really fun to watch New Yorkers rushing through the park, working out, making phone calls and going about their daily lives in the Central Park.
+It is really fun to watch New Yorkers rushing through the park, working out, making phone calls and going about their daily lives in Central Park.